bc-anaisabel/juniperus_paper/README.md

 ## Background and sample information ###

-I am working with Illumina MiSeq paired-end data using the ITS2 rDNA region for metabarcoding of fungal communities.
-In this project I am using metabarcoding to identify the fungal communities present in the soil and in the seedling roots of isolated and mixed oak (*Quercus rugosa*) and juniper (*Juniperus deppeana*) populations.
+I am working with Illumina MiSeq paired-end data with the ITS2 rDNA region using metabarcoding to identify fungal communities present in the soil and in the seedling roots of isolated and mixed oak (*Quercus rugosa*) and juniper (*Juniperus deppeana*) populations.
+To do so, I used the fungal specific primers ITS4ngsUNI and gITS7ngs, which were designed to act on a broad spectrum of fungi (Leho Tedersoo & Lindahl, 2016).
 The goal is to study plant-soil feedbacks along a disturbance gradient in central Mexico.

 Because oak and juniper are plants with different mycorrhizal types, oak being known as an ectomycorrhizal plant and juniperus as an arbuscular-mycorrhizal plant, I expect the presence of one influences the other through these plant-soil feedbacks causing changes, which could be positive, neutral, or negative, to the plant growth and overall health and of course, to the fungal communities abundance and diversity.